Getting gigs as a musician has never been easy.

 So you’re confident the music you’re performing is good enough for others to enjoy and ultimately pay money to see.
 Now you need to get it in front of people.

-An entrepreneur builds a product or service based feedback from their first customers.
+An entrepreneur builds a product or service based on feedback from their first customers.
 Learn who your target audience is.
 Are you creating a niche experience for a small subset of listeners, or are you aiming to please the average person you meet on the street?
 Speak to these people regularly and understand what they like about your music.

 If you’re an original artist, you’ll want to cultivate a fan base.
 But the function group Truly Medley Deeply provide a great example of how you can still deliver a unique service even when performing covers.
-They realised that their target audience was young couples, who loved hearing music which reminded them of their teenage years.
+They realised that their target audience was young couples, who loved hearing music that reminded them of their teenage years.
 So they peppered their sets with peppered with Disney songs, UK garage, and chart hits from the 00s hitting all the right nostalgia points and creating a word-of-mouth sensation.
 They now take hundreds of wedding bookings across Europe every year.

 The function band Truly Medley Deeply have created viral growth in bookings